Mine Reclamation & Bat Habitat Conservation

 White-nose syndrome is a fungal disease caused by the fungus Pseudogymnoascus destructans, or pd.
-It affects the muzzles and wings of hibernating bats and was first documented in New York state in 2006-2007.
+It manifests as a white "blight" on the muzzles and wings of hibernating bats and was first documented in New York state in 2006-2007.
 This disease is so potentially devastating because of the way it affects the hibernation patterns of native bat populations, causing them to come out of hibernation early, thereby depleting precious energy resources.
 Oftentimes, these bats will fly during the day or gather around the entrances to hibernacula (their hibernation grounds, usually caves)—both highly unusual behaviors.
 Due to this lack of energy and inability to find food, affected bats will often be found sick or dying near their hibernacula.
 Laboratories and scientists across the country are currently investigating the transmission and fungal dynamics of white-nose syndrome and attempting to mitigate its effects.
 Research into its effects on Ruffner's native bat populations is ongoing.

 To learn more about white-nose syndrome visit https://www.whitenosesyndrome.org.